-Sadly we lost a good friend this week.
+In 2020 sadly we lost a good friend.
 Charles “Chuck” Deem was a good friend, traveling companion, and my brother-in-law.
 We married sisters Meg (to Chuck) and Amy (to me).
 We’d traveled together to: Amsterdam, Belgium, Prague, Germany, Paris, Croatia, Machu Picchu, Provence France, Ireland, England, Colorado, Wisconsin, Missouri, and other destinations in the US.
 I am blessed with amazing and fun memories of Chuck.

 Big Kids on Bikes

 The inevitable process of growing older does not absolutely necessitate the process of “growing up”.
 In fact, we as humans strive to hang onto our youth with an iron grip as tightly as we can.
 We look for activities that are timeless and what some folks are calling “life sports”.
 And what transports us back to the idyllic days of our youth?… carefree mornings and afternoons gliding under our own power on two wheels.